PyChina/weekly/content/Issue/issue-381.md

     + REAL PYTHON
     + video

-In this course on face detection with Python, you’ll learn about a historically important algorithm for object detection that can be successfully applied to finding the location of a human face within an image.
+In this course on face detection with Python, you'll learn about a historically important algorithm for object detection that can be successfully applied to finding the location of a human face within an image.

 (`是也乎:`